 Occupational therapy treats any physical or mental problem that interferes with a person’s ability to perform activities of daily living.

 Therapy can be provided for anyone from young children to older adults.
-Some typical injuries or illnesses are: paralysis, injury to a hand, joint disease, injury that limits movement, cognitive impairments, inability to perform personal care tasks, activity of daily living (ADL), and many more.
+Some typical injuries or illnesses are paralysis, injury to a hand, joint disease, injury that limits movement, cognitive impairments, inability to perform personal care tasks, activities of daily living (ADL), and many more.

 What are the areas of practice for OTs in physical health?

 - Pediatric – in schools, community, inpatient hospital-based child OT.

 - Acute care hospitals

 - Inpatient rehabilitation – OTs help in recovery and adaptation for people with disabilities.